Can Dogs Eat Welch’s Fruit Snacks? Which Ones Are Safe?

 5. Pancreatitis

 Some fruit snacks, such as those with high-fat content, become severe pancreatitis triggers in dogs.
-When the pancreas is inflamed, it produces excruciating abdominal pain and discomfort.
+When the pancreas is inflamed, it leads to severe abdominal pain and discomfort.

-In some fruit snacks Xylitol, a harmful artificial dog sweetener, is hidden in some fruit snacks.
+Xylitol, a harmful artificial dog sweetener, is hidden in fruit snacks.
 Even a tiny amount can cause hypoglycemia, a sudden dip in blood sugar levels, causing chaos.
 The liver may sustain permanent harm, eventually failing.

 7. Allergic Responses